drwetter/testssl.sh/Readme.md

 * testing 359 default ciphers (``testssl.sh -e``) with a mixture of sockets and openssl.
 Same speed as with openssl only but addtional ciphers such as post-quantum ciphers, new CHAHA20/POLY1305, CamelliaGCM etc.
 * finding more TLS extensions via sockets
 * TLS Supported Groups Registry (RFC 7919), key shares extension
+* using bash sockets where ever possible
+* LUCKY13 and SWEET32 checks
+* LOGJAM: now checking also for known DH parameters
+* Check for CAA RR
+* better formatting of output

 #### Features planned in 2.9dev